Onemanwolf/xUnit.netHandsOn/How_Session/Create_Test_Project.md

 ## Skip

-We skip test if we need to but this should just be a temporary excerise or pratice.
+We skip test if we need to but this should just be a temporary expertise or practice.

 1. We can skip test by setting the Fact attribute property with a message string.